pyth-network/pyth-client/README.md

 Finally, in docker extension inside VS Code click right and choose "Attach VS Code".
 If you're using a remote host in VS Code make sure to let this connection be open.

-To get best experience from C++ IntelliSense, open entire `/home/pyth` in VS Code to include `solana` directory in home for lookup directories.

 ### pre-commit hooks
 pre-commit is a tool that checks and fixes simple issues (formatting, ...) before each commit.
 You can install it by following [their website](https://pre-commit.com/).
 In order to enable checks for this repo run `pre-commit install` from command-line in the root of this repo.